 The vessel features a cargo deck measuring 2,210m2 in area, with a load carrying capacity of 10mt/m2.
 The free deck area excluding cranes is 1,850m2.

 The vessel can store 2,300m³ of fuel oil, 1,890m³ of fresh water and 8,900m³ of ballast water.

 The vessel is equipped with two heave compensated (AHC) cranes, one with a safe working load (SWL) of 400t and the other with an SWL of 50t.
 An electro-hydraulic knuckle boom crane with a load lifting capacity of 3t at 15m is also available.

 Propulsion and manoeuvring

-The vessel's power plant is comprised of six MAN main engines and six Siemens generators.
-Total power generating capacity of the six main engines is 19,200kW.
+The vessel’s power plant is comprised six MAN main engines and six Siemens generators.
+The total power generating capacity of the six main engines is 19,200kW.
 There is also an MTU engine with a Stamford emergency generator.

-Main propulsion power is provided by a 4,000kW propeller with high lift rudder.
+Main propulsion power is provided by a 4,000kW propeller with a high-lift rudder.

 For smooth manoeuvring, Aker Wayfarer is equipped with six side thrusters.
 These include two tunnel thrusters, two retractable azimuth thrusters and two contra-rotating azimuth thrusters.

-The vessel uses a IMO Dynamic Positioning (DP) Class-3 control system to automatically maintain her position and heading.
+The vessel uses an IMO dynamic positioning (DP) Class-3 control system to automatically maintain its position and heading.
 Reference systems of the DP control system include two Seapath instruments, two differential global positioning systems (DGPS), HPR HiPaP 500 and Fanbeam.
-Four joystick panels are provided on the vessel's bridge.
+Four joystick panels are provided on the vessel’s bridge.